 The regional division management responsible for inspections at decommissioning power reactors should be kept apprised of all inspection activities.
 All inspections should be coordinated with the licensee and in concert with the appropriate NRC Project Manager, who is responsible for headquarters oversight and coordination of the facility, well in advance of the inspection.
 (Note that depending on the status of the decommissioning transition effort, either NRR or NMSS project managers may need to be involved in the inspection coordination effort).

-Additional oversight or coordination with NMSS may be needed during the review and approval process for the license termination plan in order to verify or validate implementation of the radiological remediation strategies described in the plan.
-As appropriate, an outside contractor may be used to provide independent verification of adequate site cleanup and remediation of residual radioactivity during the later of decommissioning.
+Additional oversight or coordination with NMSS may be needed during the review and approval process for the license termination plan (10 CFR 50.82(a)(9)) in order to verify or validate implementation of the radiological remediation strategies described in the plan.
+As appropriate, an outside contractor may be used to provide independent verification of adequate site cleanup and remediation of residual radioactivity during the later categories of decommissioning.

+If an inspector believes that they have operating experience insights that would be beneficial to other NRC staff or licensees of operating reactors, they should provide that information to the Operating Experience Resource Box at: NRR_DRO_IOEB.Resource@nrc.gov.

+Any inspector that is not qualified under IMC 1248 should perform only the decommissioning IPs as agreed-upon with the Regional decommissioning Branch Chief.

 END